General Questions For Online 200 Hr Yoga Training

 For the latest information about Yoga Alliance Standards please visit:

 Q: Once I am a Certified Yoga Teacher, how should I start opening my business?

-A: Learn to Market Yourself: Learn everything you can about marketing and take charge of it.
+A: Learn to market yourself: learn everything you can about marketing and take charge of it.
 This will be one of your most expensive overhead costs, especially when you do any paid advertising.
 In a small “mom and pop” type business, you can’t afford to ignore marketing and advertising costs.
 Word of mouth advertising is best bet.
 You can also use Facebook, Twitter, Google + and a blog to market yourself.
-The best thing to remember is there is no correct answer to marketing yourself except for using the method that works best for you.
+The best thing to remember is there is no correct answer to marketing yourself except for using the method that you find works best for you.

 Q: I have an opportunity to teach Yoga at a local health club.
 What is the best way for me to go about negotiating an agreement?
 I just want a mutually beneficial agreement with the health club management.

 A: A flat, hourly rate is nice; and rates do depend on the location where you live.
 However, the best way to work with a fitness center is to get a percentage of the class fees.
 Generally speaking, health clubs try to get 50%, so they want a 50/50 split.

 Privacy and Payment Policy